Who enters in the group stage and which nations have multiple contenders? The full guide to the new format.

 Article top media content

-The dates and provisional access list have been published for the new-look UEFA Women's Champions League of 2021/22, which will include a home-and-away group stage for the first time.
+The new-look UEFA Women's Champions League launches in 2021/22, including a home-and-away group stage for the first time.

 How does the competition work?